milos85vasic/Groot/README.md

 groot.scala.version = "2.11.1"
 groot.scala.testVersion = "3.0.1"
 ```
+NOTE: Take a look at [tryout examples repo](https://github.com/milos85vasic/Groot-Tryouts).

 ## Android
+Android plugin is currently in phase of development!

-To use Groot Android plugins it is needed to add the following to your build script before apply:
+To use Groot Android plugins it is needed to add Android dependencies to your build script before apply:
 ```
 buildscript {
     repositories {